 Is Free People ethical?

-Though ideologically I’m probably more like a hippie than I realize, I’ve never fully embraced boho style.
+Though ideologically I’m probably more like a hippie than I realize, I’ve never fully embraced the carefree aesthetic of Free People.

-But I’ve always admired the cool girls and women who pull it off well.
+But I’ve always admired the effortlessly cool people who pull it off well.
 Layers, mixed prints, embroidery, and drapey silhouettes feel easy while offering tons of visual interest.

 I love the Free People catalogs as much as the next suburbia-raised American, but as I’ve learned more about ethical fashion and cultural appropriation, it’s been necessary to keep my distance.

 Fortunately, the fair trade movement is all about restoring and preserving artisan craft tradition.
-These brands do more than pretend: they work directly with artisans to produce high quality, contemporary pieces any Free People woman would love to wear.
+These sustainable alternatives to Free People do more than pretend: they work directly with artisans to produce high quality, contemporary pieces any Free People customer would love to wear.

 Symbology makes feminine silhouettes with artisan details, like block printing by Indian textile artists and embroidery by Pakistani artisans, with a mission to preserve craft tradition and offer stable, living wage employment.

 2 | EcoVibe

 With a focus on eclectic and earthy home goods, EcoVibe also sells a curated selection of apparel.
 Made in USA out of environmentally friendly and recycled fabrics.

 Fair trade and indigenous-made apparel and accessories with rigorous auditing and a focus on activism.